- Submitted by Raji Ramakrishnan

 - Asafoetida powder - a pinch

-- Normally people boil the water and then mix in the rice flour.
-But I prefer to make it in a different way.
-The water requirement differs depending on the type of rice a little bit.
-Some rice flour absorbs more water and some don’t.
-Hence I suggest you keep a glass of hot water beside to add if needed.
+- To make any Kozhukattai, normally people boil the water first and mix in the rice flour to prepare the dough.
+I prefer to make it in a different way.
+I first mix the rice flour in the normal room temperature water to avoid forming lumps.
+(The water requirement differs depending on the rice variety.
+Some rice flour absorbs more water than the other.
+Hence I suggest keeping a glass of hot water beside before preparing to add if needed.)

 - Add the rice flour mixed with water and salt.
 Cook on low flame and continuously stir it.

 - Continue to cook till it forms a nice rice ball and leaves the edges of the kadai.
 In case you feel that the water is less, you can always use 1 tsp of the hot water kept aside.
 Do not add cold water.

 - Allow it to cool a little.
 Then knead the same well by using little oil on your palm.

 - Make small kozhukkatais (oval shaped dumplings) out of it and press it between your palm and fingers to get the shape as shown in the picture.

 - Steam it for 7-10 minutes.
 Your can see a shine in the dumplings when it is steamed.
 Healthy evening snack or prasad is ready.

 Detailed Steps to make Kaara Pidi Kozhukattai